acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/xul-migration.md

 `statusbarpanel` element for each library it found, populates it with the icon at the corresponding `chrome://` URL, and adds it to the box.

-Finally, it listen to gBrowser's `TabSelect` event, to update the contents of the box for that window.
+Finally, it listens to gBrowser's `TabSelect` event, to update the contents of the box for that window.

 ### Content Script Separation ###